ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ### For Linux and MacOS

-We will install OCaml using OPAM, the OCaml package manager.
-OPAM will also be used when we wish to install third-party OCaml libraries.
+We will install OCaml using opam, the OCaml package manager.
+We will also use opam when we wish to install third-party OCaml libraries.

 **For MacOS**